Welcome to Whitehall. Please leave your principles at the door.

-Even this is subverted in season four, when Malcolm begins plotting a coup behind Nicola's back and assuring her of his loyalty.
+Even this is subverted in Series 4, when Malcolm begins plotting a coup behind Nicola's back and assuring her of his loyalty.
 Although that's explained more as him being interested in the future of the party and it having a viable leader who can win the next election rather than someone who blathers about quiet bat-people.

 In Season 4, much to his own surprise, Ollie becomes Malcolm's new sidekick.

 Driven to Suicide: Tickel, the nurse who was forced out of his home by government policies, kills himself in Episode 3 of Season 4.

 Dude, Where's My Respect?: Malcolm has fought so hard for the party.
 If The Missing DoSAC Files are to be believed, however, no one has an ounce of respect for him after the election.
 The e-mail exchange regarding the titular missing files is also indicative that people aren't taking Malcolm very seriously any more.
 The replies are snarky almost down to the last man.
 It's still hard to picture the characters saying any of those things to his face, however... and Ollie seems appropriately scared piss-less.

 Ollie and Glenn smoke outside while pondering their potential resignations at the end of series one.
 They're never shown to be smokers otherwise.

 Ermine Cape Effect: Played with by Julius Nicholson when he is made Lord Nicholson of Arnage.
 He laments that he won't be allowed to wear his ceremonial robes—including an actual ermine cape—on the Tube or the bus, "but I would, it would be great larks!"

 Peter Mannion: "I'm sensing a change of management style here, from touchy-feely to smashy-testes."